ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Additional Experimental Results

-To verify our framework works for models of different size, family, and post-training, we conduct step-level correctness and offline BoN evaluation on a Phi-4 UHead trained on Qwen3-8B annotated training data.
-The step-level correctness prediction and Offline BoN results are presented in \cref{tab:step_level_phi4} and \cref{tab:bestofn_phi4} correspondingly.
-For budget reason, we do not perform DeepSeek-R1 annotation for Phi-4 training data.
-On step-level correctness, Qwen3-8B-annotated UHead achieves the best performance in Meeting and Calendar Planning, and the best average performance on OOD tasks.
-On StrategyQA and overall average, it ranks the second.
+To verify that our framework works for models of different sizes, families, and post-training approaches, we conduct step-level correctness and BoN evaluation on a Phi-4 ReProbe trained on Qwen3-8B annotated training data.
+The step-level correctness prediction and BoN results are presented in \cref{tab:step_level_phi4} and \cref{tab:bestofn_phi4} correspondingly.
+On step-level correctness, ReProbe achieves the best performance in Meeting and Calendar Planning, and the best average performance on OOD tasks.
+On StrategyQA and overall average, it ranks second.

-For offline BoN, the Qwen3-8B–annotated UHead outperforms two strong Qwen2.5-Math PRMs on MATH and matches the strongest PRMs on GSM8K.
+For BoN, the Qwen3-8B–annotated ReProbe outperforms two strong Qwen2.5-Math PRMs on MATH and matches the strongest PRMs on GSM8K.
 On ProofNet and StrategyQA, it also outperforms some much larger PRMs.